ronnyml/snowplow-wiki/technical-documentation/4-storage/Canonical-event-model.md

 * **Each line represents one event**.
 Each line in the Snowplow events table represents a single *event*, be that a *page view*, *add to basket*, *play video*, *like* etc.
 * **Structured data**.
 Snowplow data is structured: individual fields are stored in their own columns, making writing sophisticated queries on the data easy, and making it straightforward for analysts to plugin any kind of analysis tool into their Snowplow data to compose and execute queries
-* **Extendible schema**.
+* **Extensible schema**.
 Snowplow started life as a web analytics data warehousing platform, and has a basic schema suitable for performing web analytics, with a wide range of web-specific dimensions (related to page URLs, browsers, operating systems, devices, IP addresses, cookie IDs) and web-specfic events (page views, page pings, transactions).
 All of these fields can be found in the `atomic.events` table, which is a "fat" (many columns) table.
 As Snowplow has evolved into a general purpose event analytics platform, we've enabled Snowplow users to define additional event types (we call these *custom unstructured events*) and define their own entities (we call these *custom contexts*) so that they can extend the schema to suit their own businesses.
 For Snowplow users running Amazon Redshift, each custom unstructured event and custom context will be stored in its own dedicated table, again with one line per event.
 These additional tables can be joined back to the core `atomic.events` table, by joining on the `root_id` field in the custom unstructured event / custom context table with the `event_id` in the `atomic.events` table
 * **Single table**.
 All the events are effectively stored in a single table, making running queries across the data very easy.
 Even if you're running Snowplow with Redshift and have extended the schema as described above, you can still query the data as if it were in a single fat table.
 This is because:
   * The joins from the additional tables to the core `atomic.events` table are one-to-one
   * The field joined on is the distribution and sort key for both tables, so queries are as fast as if the data were in a single table